 The two main types of inflation are:

-The most well known cause for inflation is the pressure that takes place due to the ever rising demand on a stagnant or may be less rapidly increasing goods and services supply.
+The most well-known cause for inflation is the pressure that takes place due to the ever-rising demand on a stagnant or maybe less rapidly increasing goods and services supply.
 The expansion in total demand may be because of the private investment that increases rapidly or the expenditure of the expanding government related to war or development of the economy.
 Attempts are done for production expansion when the demand starts to expand and exert pressure on the prices.
-But this is not possible always either because of unavailability of any employed resource or scarcity of transport, capital, equipment and power.
+But this is not possible always either because of unavailability of any employed resource or scarcity of transport, capital, equipment, and power.
 Expansion in the total demand after full employment level leads to an increase in the price level.
 Resources are being used for the growth, to create fixed assets as well as for consumer goods production.
 Large expenditure will be creating large income money and demand but without any corresponding increase in the real output supply.

-In some situations, the prices rise up due to increase in wages that are strained upon the economy by labor leaders under the threat of strike.
+In some situations, the prices rise up due to the increase in wages that are strained upon the economy by labor leaders under the threat of a strike.
 Manufactures also cause a rise in the cost through a system that fixes a higher profit margin.
 The common people usually put the blame on profiteers, speculators as well as hoards or others for causing an increase in the cost along with the prices.
 The government is again considered responsible for increasing the costs by forcing new taxes as well as continuously increasing the rates of taxes related to the existing commodity.
 Hence the rising commodity taxes rates in the market of a seller will let the producers increase the prices by the complete tax amount.
-Under these conditions of rise in price, business as well as industrial unites will find it convenient to pass on the stress of increased wages to the consumers by making a price rise.
-Thus the increase in wages, margin of profit along with taxation will be held responsible for this cost push inflation.
+Under these conditions of the rise in price, business, as well as industrial unites, will find it convenient to pass on the stress of increased wages to the consumers by making a price rise.
+Thus the increase in wages, margin of profit along with taxation will be held responsible for this cost-push inflation.